tom-f-oconnell/pymistake/README.md

 I aimed to make this work in any python above a modern release of `python2.7`, including any `python3`, but there may be certain pythons where `pymistake` has unexpected behavior.

-I also aim to support both `pdb` (the standard library debugger) and `ipdb` (which needs to be installed separately), for the postmortem debugging, but have mainly tested this myself with `ipdb`.
-Please make a Github issue if any of the support for `pdb` does not appear to work for you.

 ## Virtual Environments